katasthrope/gitlab-sync/README.md

-# gitlab-sync
+# Gitlab-Sync
-a simple shell script to clone and pull all your projects in gitlab group and subgroup
+A simple shell script to clone and pull all your projects in gitlab group and subgroup

 make sure to have jq installed